Mortgage broker Dubai 2026: how a broker saves you money and stress

 - Client fee (sometimes): AED 2,500 to AED 5,000 flat fee for complex applications (self-employed, non-resident, high-LTV, distressed credit).
 Should always be disclosed upfront in writing.

-What this means in plain English: using a broker does not make your mortgage more expensive.
+Using a broker does not make your mortgage more expensive.
 The bank pays the broker out of money it would otherwise keep.
-The broker has a commercial incentive to close the deal, which aligns with your incentive to actually get the mortgage approved.

-Watch out for: brokers who charge a large upfront fee before submitting any application, brokers who push every client to one specific bank without explaining why, brokers who refuse to disclose how they're paid, or brokers who can't show you a current Dubai Land Department brokerage trade licence and a RERA registration card.
+Watch out for: brokers who charge a large upfront fee before submitting any application, brokers who push every client to one specific bank without explaining why, brokers who refuse to disclose how they're paid, or brokers who can't show a current DLD trade licence and RERA card.
 These are red flags.

 RERA regulation: what makes a broker legitimate